The 11 Best Free Online IQ Tests

 A badge that shows your IQ can be shared with others.

-Note: With this free IQ test, you cannot review your answers to make changes to them.
-It's also possible to click Next without answering the current question, to be cautious how quickly you click through the questions.
+This free online IQ test doesn't let you review your answers to make changes to them.
+It's also possible to select Next without answering the current question, so be cautious how quickly you click through the questions.

-After the test, you're given your IQ score with a short description, such as You are better than the average, or You are in the top 1% of all people.
+After the test, you're given your IQ score with a short description, such as You are better than the average, Only 6% of people are as smart as you, or You are in the top 1%.

 You can also share your result over Facebook or Twitter.

-The free IQ test here at IQTest.com has a total of 38 multiple choice questions spread about a few pages that tests your intelligence in several different areas.
+This free true/false IQ test at IQTest.com has a total of 38 questions spread over a few pages that tests your intelligence in several different areas.